 Webcam modeling is using your webcam to connect with viewers.
 They can see you, and that makes you a model.
-So that’s kind of awkward but don’t think too much on it.
+So maybe that’s kind of awkward but don’t think too much on it.
 Those viewers may want any number of things- something to fap to, actual human connection, and everything in between.
 Normally you’d be in a chat room entertaining some people and maybe getting some tokens for doing sexy stuff… and other stuff.
-Some so it for fun, and some do it for cash.
+Some do it for fun, and some do it for cash.
 Most do it for both, and I’m sure there are other reasons than boredom or poverty to

 The reality is that webcam modeling is whatever the hell you make it.
-I know, totally not helpful.
+I know, not helpful.
 But hear me out (because it’s actually the most important realization I ever had in this industry).

 First we’ll start with the basics.

-I caution against working with most studios since they’ll take a significant cut of your earnings.
+I usually caution against working with studios since they’ll take a significant cut of your earnings.
 But if you really don’t have any privacy or for other reasons can’t broadcast from your home, you may have options depending on where you live.

 Basic setup and Essentials for Cam Models.

 Before we go all la-dee-da traipsing around the backyard and losing track of our WiFi signal, let’s start with the essentials.

 Power: A computer with a half decent processor.

 I recommend at least 2.5 GHz but I started with ~1.6 and still did okay.
 Pretty much anything current is gonna fit the bill, and some sites will even allow you to broadcast from your phone.